juanMartinezAlvarez/juanMartinezAlvarez.github.io/_posts/231015_CrossPolarized_MRS.md

 However, in very transparent samples this technique is difficult to apply when measuring transmission, which is the simpler than reflection due to easier alignment.
 Transparent samples have very low reflections.
 This in turn makes the first transmission (t1) dominate the spectra, with the rest of the very small fields introducing small oscillations that are not distinguishable relative to the main transmission.
 It is like having a very small AC signal superposed to a large DC signal.
 The lack of observable oscillations prohibits the application of the interference technique for thickness determination.

 In samples that display polarization conversion effects, this difficulty can be circumvented.
-These rotate the polarization direction of light (the direction of vibration of the electric field).
+These rotate the polarization direction of light (the direction of vibration of the electric field) <d-cite key="achouri_fundamental_2021"></d-cite>.
 When placing a regular sample between crossed polarizers, which are like gates that allow light to pass trough only in one direction, we would expect the transmission to be null.
 This is because the first polarizer only allows one direction, let’s say vertical, to pass through, which is unaffected by the regular sample.
 Then the light is blocked by the second polarizer (also called analyzer) placed in the horizontal direction.
 See a diagram of the setup in the previous figure.

 The situation is different in samples that have polarization conversion effects.
 In this case, light passing through the sample may be rotated, and thus there may be some light that is polarized horizontally even though at first it was vertically polarized.
 How much is rotated depends, again, on the thickness, and how many passes it does through the samples.
 It is a compounding effect.
 We can exploit this to unveil the interference oscillations that were hidden in very transparent samples.

 The first transmission (t1), which dominated the spectrum without the polarizers, will only pass through the sample once, while the second (t2) passes three times, the third (t3) five times, etc. Therefore, the first component will be rotated very slightly, and will be suppressed by the second polarizer.
 This eliminates that large signal, allowing for the observation of the interference oscillation produced by the interaction of the other fields of similar strength.

-In our recent paper we exploited the polarization conversion effects on the wings of the Episcada hymenaea translucent butterfly to obtain its thickness.
-This species, autochthonous to Uruguay and of the same family as the famous Greta oto, is one of the few examples of camouflage by transparency on land, which has motivated the research on its optical properties.
-You can read more about the implementation of the technique, the theory behind it and the results in our paper here.
+In our recent paper we exploited the polarization conversion effects on the wings of the Episcada hymenaea translucent butterfly <d-cite key="zhang_polarization-sensitive_2014"></d-cite> to obtain its thickness.
+This species, autochthonous to Uruguay and of the same family as the famous Greta oto, is one of the few examples of camouflage by transparency on land <d-cite key="siddique_role_2015"></d-cite>, which has motivated the research on its optical properties.
+You can read more about the implementation of the technique, the theory behind it and the results in our paper <a href='https://link.springer.com/article/10.1557/s43580-023-00614-1'>here</a>.
 A PDF is available on the publications tab of this website.
 See the spectra below.
 Notice that the crossed polarization setup unveils itnerference oscillations.

 <div class="row mt-3">